zengzzzzz/golang-trending-archive/README.md

 * 【2024-04-01】[TranslucentTB / TranslucentTB](https://github.com/TranslucentTB/TranslucentTB) - A lightweight utility that makes the Windows taskbar translucent/transparent.
 ## Typescript

+* 【2024-04-03】[proposal-signals / proposal-signals](https://github.com/proposal-signals/proposal-signals) - A proposal to add signals to JavaScript.
+* 【2024-04-03】[dzhng / deep-seek](https://github.com/dzhng/deep-seek) - LLM powered retrieval engine designed to process a ton of sources to collect a comprehensive list of entities.
 * 【2024-04-02】[Openpanel-dev / openpanel](https://github.com/Openpanel-dev/openpanel) - All the goodies from both Mixpanel and Plausible combined into one tool.
 * 【2024-04-01】[wokim / clien-archiver](https://github.com/wokim/clien-archiver) - Clien-Archiver is a CLI tool that allows users to backup and manage posts from the clien.net website in a local environment.
 * 【2024-04-01】[mrzachnugent / react-native-reusables](https://github.com/mrzachnugent/react-native-reusables) - Universal shadcn/ui for React Native: Copy, paste, and tailor components to suit your specific requirements.